Back to blog

 Case studies

-WelcomeTech wanted a future-proof technology for good security, and Contentstack’s headless CMS offered that, including SOC 3-compliant and serverless functions for handling CORS issues.
+A community platform wanted a future-proof technology for good security, and Contentstack’s headless CMS offered that, including SOC 3-compliant and serverless functions for handling CORS issues.

-Hear from William Leborgne, the Director of Content.
+Hear from the director of Content.
 “I’ve looked at more than half a dozen CMSes, and Contentstack came to the top for all the right reasons.
 The product is incredibly user-friendly.
 The support team was excellent.
 The integration with our system was seamless.
 The engineering team is delighted.
 Integrations for personalization, AB testing, and all the other bells and whistles are there in spades, so it’s a no-brainer.

 MoneyHero Group